Trees in the city

 Monumental

-Tree stock consultation Zoetermeer
+Tree stock Zoetermeer consultation

-In Zoetermeer, there is no need to apply for a cutting permit to cut down one's own tree, unless it is a monumental tree or a tree located in the so-called protected areas.
+In Zoetermeer, there is no need to apply for a felling permit to cut down one's own tree, unless it is a monumental tree or a tree located in the so-called protected areas.
 These areas are also indicated on the map.
 However, the municipality itself must have a felling permit for each tree to be felled.